groovybits/gaib/README.md

 ## Features

+- Episode generation, allows generation of a series of storie Episodes for a "season" set maintaining context.
+- Question iteration, allows a chain of questions and answers following an initial question posed to GAIB.
 - Speaking, multilingual, differntian of male/female speakers + different actors voices.
 - Listening via button for speaking into GAIB for voice command control.
 - Chat context and episodic story context to create story arcs.